Asphalt vs Bitumen

 Advantages of Bitumen

-If you thought asphalt is cheap, then you will be pleased to hear that bitumen is even cheaper.
+If you think asphalt is cheap, then you will be pleased to hear that bitumen is even cheaper.
 This is primarily due to the small process required to make raw bitumen prepared for use, which is very cheap and easy, hence the low cost for bitumen.

 Unlike several other driveway surfaces, bitumen has the opportunity to be recycled, much like asphalt.
 This is because it can also be heated back up to a melting point, where it can then be surfaced once a suitable asphalt mixture has been prepared.